Business Incubation Impact

 This program will subsidize your expenses for this experience.
 Program participants will receive a blend of support stipends and prepaid expenses for the duration of the program.

 You will be provided with a stipend for expenses (including travel) if you are accepted into this program.
 VentureWell will pay your living expenses and your incubator fees.
-You will also receive a monthly stipend for other costs.
+You will also receive a stipend for other costs.
 Stipend payments are meant to offset incurred expenses that participation in the program might require.
 It is your responsibility to ensure the appropriate budgeting of this funding.

 Note: All participants will receive the same amount of funding from VentureWell, but some people may get more as a grant and others will receive more as housing assistance, etc. This will be dependent on the location and home incubator of the participant.